utilmeta/utype/docs/en/guide/cls.md

 	pass
 ```

-	For example, Schema inherits from the `dict`, the method name in the `dict` cannot be declared as a field name.
-If you need to declare the same property name, you can use `alias`, such as
+	For example, Schema inherits from `dict`, the method names in the `dict` class cannot be declared as a field name in Schema.
+If you need to declare the same field name, you can use `alias`, such as
 ```python
 from utype import Schema, Field